maielhadad99/Mai-Portfolio/index.md

 - **Skills used:** Python, Pandas, SKlearn

-- **Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropiate measures which finally will result in bike utilization.
+- **Project Objective:** Predicting Bike rental demand on basis of weather and seasonal factors in advance to take appropriate measures which finally will result in bike utilization.

 - **Quantifiable result:** We could predict the Bike rental demand resulting in 73% accuracy .